Chen Ching-min

 Chen Ching-min (陳靜敏; born 2 May 1966) is a Taiwanese nurse, health scientist, and politician.
 The American Academy of Nursing and the Royal College of Surgeons in Ireland have awarded her fellowship.
 Politically, Chen is a member of the Democratic Progressive Party and has served as an appointed at-large member of the Legislative Yuan twice, from 2018 to 2020, and from 2022 to 2024.

 Early life and education

 Chen was born in Taipei on 2 May 1966.
 Her father Chen An-bang, brother Chen Chien-ming, and niece Chen Su-yu are politicians.
-Chen's elder sister was a nurse, and inspired her to pursue the vocation.
+Chen's elder sister was a nurse, which inspired her to also pursue nursing.

 Chen was educated in the United States.
 She graduated from the University of Illinois Chicago with a bachelor's degree in nursing in 1990.
 She then studied medicine at Indiana University Bloomington, where she earned a Master of Public Health (M.P.H.) and a Doctor of Nursing Science (D.N.S.) from the Indiana University School of Nursing in 1995.
-Her doctoral dissertation, completed under nursing professor Victoria L. Champion, was titled, "Factors influencing cervical cancer screening in Taiwanese women: Use of Aday and Andersen's Access to Medical Care Model".
+Her doctoral dissertation was titled, "Factors influencing cervical cancer screening in Taiwanese women: Use of Aday and Andersen's Access to Medical Care Model".
 In 2007, she completed a second doctorate, a Ph.D. in health policy, from Indiana University.